bubdm/etlbox.docu/ETLBoxDocu/articles/getting_started.md

 ### Works with Big Data

-ETLBox as an ETL tool was designed to handle big amounts of data and therefore you won't encounter any issues when you need to handle big data.Any dataflow can have a source, a transformation and a destination.
+ETLBox as an ETL tool was designed to handle big amounts of data and therefore you won't encounter any issues when you need to handle big data.Any data flow can have a source, a transformation and a destination.
 While the source starts reading, it will post the data into it's output while continue reading the data.
 As soon as a connected component retrieves any data in, it will start with the further processing and subsequently send any processed data further down the line.
 Any destination will start writing data in the moment where it receives it - sometimes in Batches, sometimes for every records, depending of the destination type.
-To achieve this, every compoment has its own set of buffers.
-So when you start to process big data, that won't mean that everything needs to fit into memory - only as much data is stored in memory as you need to keep the buffers filled so that there is always enought data available to write into the destination.
+To achieve this, every component has its own set of buffers.
+So when you start to process big data, that won't mean that everything needs to fit into memory - only as much data is stored in memory as you need to keep the buffers filled so that there is always enough data available to write into the destination.

 ## Continue learning